 The water at Railay Bay and its beaches are generally shallow and warm.
 It’s best to swim at high tide because at low tide the water becomes too shallow for swimming.

 The Railay peninsula is only accessible only from the sea via boat.
-It has four beaches, namely Railay West and East, Tonsai and Phra Nang.
-All the beaches are surrounded by tremendous limestone cliffs but it is possible to travel on foot between these.
+Railay Beach actually has four beaches, namely West Railay Beach and East Railay, Tonsai and Phra Nang Beach.
+All these beaches of Railay Beach are surrounded by tremendous limestone cliffs but it is possible to travel on foot between these.

-There are several good snorkelling sites that you can access by boat from both West Railay Beach and Railay East beach.
+There are several good snorkelling sites on Railay Beach that you can access by boat from both West Railay Beach and Railay East beach.
 Snorkeling gear can be rented at diving shops in those locations.

-No Railay is a peninsula reachable only by boat from Krabi.
+No, Railay Beach is a peninsula reachable only by boat from Krabi.

-The Railay peninsula comprising of four pristine beaches West Railay Beach, Phra Nang Beach, Tosai Beach and East Railay Beach, located between Krabi Town and Ao Nang, and only accessible by boat.
-There’s no transport on Railay- only footpaths.
+The Railay peninsula comprising of the four pristine beaches West Railay Beach, Phra Nang Beach, Tosai Beach and East Railay Beach, located between Krabi Town and Ao Nang, is only accessible by boat.
+There’s no transport on Railay Beach- only footpaths.

 From Krabi Town Pier to Railay Beach is about 11 km by longtail boat which takes 30 minutes.
 From Ao Nang Beach in Krabi, its only a 10-minute boat trip.

 There are currently travel restrictions in place throughout Thailand but once these have been lifted, it is possible to fly directly to Phuket or Bangkok and then onto Krabi province.
-From the Krabi mainland, you can reach Railay Beach by a short trip on a longboat.
+From the Krabi mainland, you can reach Railay Beach by a short trip on a longtail boat.

 Hotels in Railay range from budget and mid-range with a few higher-end resorts.
-Where ever you decide to stay in Railay, you’ll only have a few minutes walk to reach the beach which is so convenient.
+Wherever you decide to stay on Railay Beach, you’ll only have a few minutes walk to reach the beach which is so convenient.

 Discover Thailand's top must-see destinations & everything you need to know for your next trip to "the land of Smiles".